shellyesuttles/shellyesuttles.github.io/community.md

 ## Felege Hiywot Center

-I am board member and finance chair of the [Felege Hiywot Center (FHC)](https://fhcenter.org/).
+I am a board member and finance chair of the [Felege Hiywot Center (FHC)](https://fhcenter.org/).
 FHC is a youth-led urban farm in Indianapolis, Indiana.

 ## Indy Hunger Network